-You can play against humans in multiplayer or against the computer in a single player campaign or on single maps.
+You can play against humans in multiplayer or against the computer in a single player campaign, or on single maps.
 You have different types of troops like soldiers and tanks and factories that produce new units.

 The graphics are a bit outdated and there is no tutorial whatsoever but everyone should get the hang of the game pretty fast.
 Motivation and fun are what makes this a great game.

 First, there was Maniac Mansion, then there was Zak McKracken.
-Those have been the first two adventures by Lucasarts that used the SCUMM technology and a point and click interface which revolutionized the adventure genre.
+Those have been the first two adventure games by Lucasarts that used the SCUMM technology and a point and click interface which revolutionized the adventure genre.

 It has everything that most adventures of today are missing.
 Funny dialogs, great interface that is easy to use and riddles that feel like riddles.
 Remember when you found a chainsaw in Maniac Mansion but no fuel and Fuel in Zak McKracken but no chainsaw?
 Its the same type of humor, definitely recommended.

-Warrock uses the same principles, you have to capture flags to gain points for your team and to reduce the points of the other team while you are in possession of those locations on the map.
+Warrock uses the same game mechanics as Battlefield and other modern shooter games; you have to capture flags to gain points for your team and to reduce the points of the other team while you are in possession of those locations on the map.
 To do this you can use vehicles and one of five classes that have different weapons and skills in the game.

 You could choose to play as a sniper, engineer, medic, heavy weapons guy and assault soldier.
 Everyone is able to enter vehicles like tanks and recon to move faster and gain extra firepower.
 Graphics are great only some animations have to be worked on to make the game look more professional.

 GunZ the Duell is a massively multiplayer game from Korea.
-You start by creating a character, with options to change appearance and class in the beginning.Â After that you see the main server window where you select a server to play on.
+You start by creating a character with options to change appearance and class in the beginning.Â After that you see the main server window where you select a server to play on.
 The character starts at level 1 and gets experience and money from killing other players and objectives in the game.
 Game modes include Deathmatch and Team Deathmatch as well as some others like Gladiator.

 Every character has a primary fire weapon, a secondary fire weapon and a blade or knife.
 You can also equip armor and grenades.
 Every weapon and armor can be upgraded by purchasing new ones from the shop.
 The game itself is more of an action game than a role playing game; you can perform lots of special moves that look like they came right of the matrix movie trilogy.
 Wall jumps and running along walls are two of the moves.
 It takes some time to get the hang for the moves but once you understand them they are essential for your in game performance.

-Mono is a fantastic simple game.
+Mono is a fantastic, simple game.
 Your objective is to change the color of the screen to the opposite color.
 The player starts with a white or black background and has to change it to black or white by shooting at colored balls that explode into halves and leave traces of their color on the background.
 You get extras like additional firepower which you need badly later in the game.